HN51 over the

 the courses of our

-lives are layered with
+lives are layered

-rubble, my body, lying
+with rubble, my

-on the ground, becomes
+ground, becomes

-covered by the drawing
+covered by the

-itself.
-What I hadn’t
+drawing itself.
+What

-expect was the
+I hadn’t expect was

-reaction of the
+the reaction of the

 installer at Galerie